TandonDevOps/IndraABM/capital/origin_of_money/paper.md

 ## Translating Menger into an Agent-Based Model

+[DO WE STILL NEED THIS SECTIONS?
+IT SEEMS DUPLICATE WITH THE DESIGN SECTION AND INTRO OF ABM]

-Why we reduced Menger's criteria to only three factors: divisibility, durability and transportability.
+We reduced Menger's criteria to only three factors: divisibility, durability and transportability.

 - Each "Menger factor" can be turned on or off.
 - We track how many times each good trades.
 - A good "becomes money" as it comes close to being one side of every trade.

-Divisibility: homogeneous
-in terms of standard unit

 ## The Design of Our Model